 is equal to the retaining wall height plus 1.5m, unless a site-specific design (including PS1 certification) is carried out.

-For walls higher than 2m, a site specific design is required.
+For walls higher than 2m, a site-specific design is required.

 Soakage devices must not be located within 2m of public wastewater pipes or 1m of private wastewater pipes.

-Soakage devices must not be positioned on unstable slopes
+Soakage devices must not be positioned on unstable slopes.

 A discharge permit may be required from the Regional Council.